U.S. House backs permanent tax breaks in massive bill

 WASHINGTON A massive bill that extends billions of dollars in tax assistance to businesses and expands the budget deficit won U.S. House of Representatives approval on Thursday in the closest thing to a grand bipartisan tax bargain in years.

-Lawmakers voted 318-109 for the $622 billion measure, which is a step toward avoiding a government shutdown.
+Lawmakers voted 318-109 for the $622 billion measure, which is a step towards avoiding a government shutdown.

 The bill now goes to the Senate, where it will likely be voted on together with a $1.1 trillion spending bill that must be approved to avert a repeat of a government shutdown in 2013 that damaged the U.S. economy.